DK27ss/OCA-422k-PoC/README.md

 ## OCA Architecture

-The OCA token implements a 100% buy tax mechanism and deflation via a `SwapHelper`:
+The OCA token implements a 100% buy tax mechanism and deflation via a `SwapHelper`

 ```
 User